 Bioplastics are a group of polymers that are biodegradable in nature, which are basically manufactured from renewable sources such as vegetable fats and oils, corn starch, straw, woodchips, and food waste.
 The bioplastic packaging market is expected to witness rapid increase owing to growing environmental awareness and supportive government regulations to boost the consumption of bioplastics.

-On the basis of various product types, the global bioplastic packaging market can be divided as renewable base and petrochemical base.
-Further, the renewable base bioplastic can be further segmented as bio-derived polyethylene (PE), starch, aliphatic and aromatic polyesters, cellulose, polyhydroxyalkanoates (PHA), molded fiber, aliphatic-aromatic co-polyester (AAC), polylactic acid (PLA), water soluble polymer (WSP) and others.
+On the basis of product type, the bioplastic packaging market is categorized into renewable base and petrochemical base.
+Further, the renewable base bioplastic is classified into bio-derived polyethylene (PE), starch, aliphatic and aromatic polyesters, cellulose, polyhydroxyalkanoates (PHA), molded fiber, aliphatic-aromatic co-polyester (AAC), polylactic acid (PLA), and water-soluble polymer (WSP).

-The industry players are expanding their presence in bioplastic raw material in Latin America and Asia-Pacific region.
-Technical advancements in algae and carbon dioxide based materials, beginning of nanotechnology based bioplastic manufacturing (owing to its enhanced quality and low cost), plant material as an alternative to polymer, sugar based bioplastic sourced from low energy process and non-food crops are some features laying new market opportunities for global bioplastic packaging market.
+The industry players are expanding their production of bioplastic raw material in Latin America and Asia-Pacific regions.
+Technical advancements in algae and carbon dioxide-based materials, beginning of nanotechnology-based bioplastic manufacturing (owing to its enhanced quality and low cost), plant material as an alternative to polymer, and sugar-based bioplastic sourced from low energy process and non-food crops are some features laying new opportunities for bioplastic packaging market.